Wells Fargo

 Grant in 2024

-The Milken Institute is an independent economic think tank and foundation based in Santa Monica, California, with additional offices in Washington, D.C.; Jerusalem, Israel; and Singapore.
-Founded in 1991, the organization focuses on research related to economic and policy solutions that aim to create jobs, broaden access to capital, and improve health outcomes.
-It provides a range of services, including publications, educational roundtables, seminars, forums, and financial innovations labs.
-The Milken Institute is primarily funded through contributions, grants, and sponsorships from individuals, corporations, foundations, and government entities, with its assets managed by an executive team.
+The Milken Institute is an independent economic think tank and foundation headquartered in Santa Monica, California, with additional offices in Washington, D.C.; Jerusalem, Israel; and Singapore.
+Established in 1991, the organization focuses on conducting research to develop economic and policy solutions that aim to create jobs, increase access to capital, and improve health outcomes.
+It provides a range of services, including publications, educational roundtables, forums, financial innovations labs, seminars, and conferences.
+The Milken Institute operates through contributions, grants, and sponsorships from individuals, corporations, foundations, and government entities, allowing it to address pressing societal challenges and foster economic growth.

 HBCU CDAC